mozilla/nunjucks/docs/templating.md

 ## Builtin Filters

-Nunjucks has ported most of jinja's filters, and has a few of its own.
-We need to work on our own documentation for filters.
-Some of them are documented below, for the rest you can click through to jinja's site.
+Nunjucks has ported most of [jinja's filters](http://jinja.pocoo.org/docs/dev/templates/#builtin-filters), and has a few of its own:

 ### abs
 Return the absolute value of the argument: